 The 26th of September is European Day of Languages.
 It aims to promote the rich linguistic diversity of Europe and raise awareness of the importance of lifelong language learning for everyone.
-At the initiative of the Council of Europe, Strasbourg, the European Day of Languages has been celebrated every year since 2001 on 26 September.
+At the initiative of the Council of Europe, Strasbourg, the European Day of Languages has been celebrated every year since 2001 on the 26th of September.

-The European Day of Languages website has a vast range of resources for teachers to use both on the day and on the lead up these include lessons plans, quizzes, language facts and fun, a teachers area and the chance to create the design to be featured on the official 2019 t-shirt.
+The European Day of Languages website has a vast range of resources for teachers to use both on the day and on the lead up these include lessons plans, quizzes, language facts and fun, a teachers' area and the chance to create the design to be featured on the official T-shirt.

-This year they are inviting everyone to participate in a language challenge around the European Day of Languages!
+They are inviting everyone to participate in a language challenge around the European Day of Languages!
 The 51 challenges contained within the hand book encourage learners to go a little outside their comfort zone and take advantage of the plentiful opportunities to practice or learn more about a language beyond a classroom context.
 You can choose easy challenges that don't take much time - such as "count from 1-10 in 3 different languages within one minute" to ones that are a bit more demanding.
 You can find more about the challenges here.
 They have also included a wheel to help you decide which challenge to try first.

 In this small booklet you will find examples of the many languages spoken in Europe, including numbers to ten and simple greetings.